An introduction to EBITDA

 The two formulas may give different EBITDA results depending on what items a company includes in its net income.
 For example, it may include one-off income or expense items in the net income but not the operating profit.

-How to use EBITDA
+How to use the metric

 EBITDA, by definition, separates earnings from the company's capital structure, making it helpful for comparing the performance of similar companies that finance assets differently.

 It measures a company's operating performance and is commonly used as a proxy for cash flow.
 Multiplying EBITDA by the relevant multiple for its industry can provide an indicative valuation of a company.
 We can also use the metric to evaluate companies not generating a net profit.